Monitoring your running cadence can be a powerful tool in helping you to become a better runner.

 There are several ways to find out what your cadence is.
 You can use a stopwatch and count your steps per minute.

-To keep an eye on your cadence during a running event or during training, it will be easier to use a running watch, such as the Polar Vantage V2, that shows your live running cadence.
+To keep an eye on your cadence during a running event or during training, it will be easier to use a running watch, such as the Polar Vantage V2 and the Polar Pacer Pro, that shows your live running cadence.

 Why should I monitor Running cadence?